-Short Horror Story About A Cannibal Farmer (Fiction)
+Short Story About A Cannibal Farmer (Fiction)

 A Short Horror Story About A Cannibal Farmer who fled to Bennettsville, Maryland.